jbranchaud/mybin/README.md

 To run: `jekyll-post [-D Dir] [-d date] [-w] title`

-- title - the title of the post wrapped in quotes
+- `title` - the title of the post wrapped in quotes
-- -D/--Dir - specify the directory (absolute or relative) in which the new file should be written
+- `-D`/`--Dir` - specify the directory (absolute or relative) in which the new file should be written
-- -d/--date - specify a date in the format YYYY-MM-DD or leave out to default to today's date
+- `-d`/`--date` - specify a date in the format YYYY-MM-DD or leave out to default to today's date
-- -w - this flag signals to open the new file in an editor (default is vi)
+- `-w` - this flag signals to open the new file in an editor (default is vi)

 The `title` option in the yaml will be initialized to the given title.